 Like I said, I love the writing of Greg Pak and the entire Planet Hulk storyline.
 And for all the fun stuff in it that you can only get away with in comics, it’s the wedding to Caiera the Oldstrong that I love the most.

 Bruce Banner is a bit of a serial monogamist.
 He married an alien queen named Jarella who died in battle, then he married Betty Ross who died and wouldn’t return until after World War Hulk, and then he married Caiera.
-While both Jarella and Betty cared for and accepted the Hulk, they really loved Bruce.
-Jarella cared for both sides of Bruce’s psyche, but had no issues with the Hulk personality being gone – in fact, she first met the Hulk when her people had given Bruce Banner control over the Hulk’s body.
-Betty had a very love-hate relationship with the Hulk, alternately blaming him for all Bruce’s problems and accepting him as necessary.
+While both Jarella and Betty cared for and accepted the Hulk, they really loved Bruce first and learned to live with the Hulk (or not, as they both died).
 Caiera, though, fell in love with the Hulk, not Bruce Banner.
 And when Banner’s presence was revealed to her, she loved him too.
-Caiera would die soon after this, but her last act would be to protect the Hulk’s son Skaar and enable him to grow, thus bringing us the current status quo where the Hulk has a family to care for.

 So yeah, the wedding of the Incredible Hulk counts as a crowning moment of awesome.
 What can I say?
 I’m a big softie.